 Look Out for Legal Changes

 States can change their laws at any time.
-You can find the current laws discussed in this article on the Connecticut General Assembly's website (click on "Search the General Statutes").
+(You can find the current laws discussed in this article on the Connecticut General Assembly's website by clicking on "Search the General Statutes.")
+In addition, court opinions may affect how laws are interpreted and whether they may be enforced.

 It’s a misdemeanor in Connecticut to injure someone with an electronic defense weapon or any other dangerous instrument through criminal negligence.
 You can also be charged with a felony if you use a stun gun or Taser while committing another felony.
 However, Connecticut courts have found that you can’t be convicted for both criminal use of an electronic defense weapon and the underlying crime.
 (Conn.
 Gen. Stat. §§ 53a-61, 53a-216 (2019); State v.
 Hardy, 858 A.2d 845 (Conn.
 Ct.
 App.
 2004).)